MOHAMMADI-AF/SECOND-PROJECT/README.md

 - Admin Order details page
 - Mark orders as delivered option

-## This is a Per Scholas Software Engineering Class Second Project

 ### This Project could be called MERN Stack Full Form

     MERN Stack is a compilation of four different technologies that work together to develop dynamic web apps and websites.